 MongoDB¶

 The Nilus connector for MongoDB supports Change Data Capture (CDC), enabling near real-time replication of data changes from MongoDB to Supported Destinations, such as the Lakehouse.
-CDC captures change events from MongoDB’s oplog.rs
+CDC captures change events from MongoDB’s oplog.rs and streams them continuously.

 Info